yousif-alnaimi/JaffaCakesClassifier/README.md

   quantities accordingly)
 - Flour: any string containing the words "flour" or "oats"
-- Milk: any string containing the word "milk" (this will include vegan milks like soy, milk solids, and milk derivatives like condensed milk and milk chocolate)
+- Milk: any string containing the word "milk" (this will include vegan milks like soy, milk solids, and milk derivatives like condensed milk, though solids (anything measured in grams) will be ignored, e.g. milk chocolate)
 - Soda: any string containing the phrases "baking powder" or "soda" (Note that, while self-raising flour contains these, self-raising flour does not contribute to these categories)
 - Water: any string containing the word "water"